 The president handed over 1.45 million documents.

-The president encouraged every single person, including White House counsel Don McGann, which is uh it's I I can't even believe that happened.
+The president encouraged every single person, including White House counsel Don McGahn, which is, I can't even believe that happened, but it did 30 hours before Mueller.

 And apparently he has a James Comey complex himself by the looks of it.

-But putting that aside, the White House issued a long-delayed response to the House Democrats sweeping investigations into the the abuse of power.
+But putting that aside, the White House issued a long-delayed response to the House Democrats sweeping investigations into the abuse of power.

 Now the president's fighting back.